ClarkAllen1556/urban_conversion/README.md

 ### Design decisions

-For the UI, I wanted the design to be consistent with other sites that I host on the same domain, [urbanlife.me](https://urbanlife.me).
-To achieve I used the same color palette, Ethan Schoonover's [Solarized](https://ethanschoonover.com/solarized/), and the same font family, Mozilla's [Zilla Slab](https://blog.mozilla.org/opendesign/zilla-slab-common-language-shared-font/).
+For the UI, I wanted the branding to be consistent with other sites that I host on the same domain, [urbanlife.me](https://urbanlife.me).
+To achieve this, I used the same color palette, Ethan Schoonover's [Solarized](https://ethanschoonover.com/solarized/), and font family, Mozilla's [Zilla Slab](https://blog.mozilla.org/opendesign/zilla-slab-common-language-shared-font/).

 The icons that I used are from [OpenMoji](https://openmoji.org/).
 I discovered this icon set while working on this project and thought they looked really cute.
 They add a friendly personality on the site.